We Set temperature=0 and GPT-4 Still Gave Different Answers — Our Entire CI Pipeline Broke

 });

-The fingerprint change explained the majority of flipping.
-But it didn't explain all of it — even after the model stabilised at the new version, we still saw occasional inconsistency on specific inputs.
+The fingerprint change explained most of the flipping, but not all of it.
+Even after the model stabilised at the new version, we still saw occasional inconsistency on specific inputs.
 That was the GPU floating-point issue affecting tokens with near-identical probabilities.

-The architectural fix was to stop relying on a single LLM call and start using a majority vote across multiple calls — a technique sometimes called self-consistency:
+The architectural fix was to stop relying on a single LLM call and use a majority vote across multiple calls.
+This is sometimes called self-consistency.

 // Before: single call, single verdict